Addiction is a broad affliction with many subsets.

 It is common for suffers from OCD, PTSD and SAD to fall into drug and alcohol addiction.

-Estimates suggest that up to 75% of PTSD sufferers report some degree of alcohol disorder, whilst around 20% of OCD sufferers engage in some form of substance abuse.
+Estimates suggest that up to 75% of people living with PTSD report some degree of alcohol disorder, whilst around 20% of OCD sufferers engage in some form of substance abuse.

 What treatment is available?